What Are MIIPs? / Back Pain

 What are soft bones?

 When you are young and healthy, the bones in your spine are very hard.
 Sometimes old age or illness wear away the parts of the bone that keep them strong.
 The bones get soft and the job of holding up the body becomes too much for them.
 They may collapse or get squashed during normal activity.
 It is called a spinal compression fracture.
+Click here to learn more about weak bones, also called osteoporosis.

 Will I need surgery?